darrenchenhw0212/customer-churn-analytics/README.md

 ## ⭐ Why This Repository?

-Unlike a typical machine learning project, this repository reproduces an analytics workflow originally implemented using the enterprise platform **SAS Viya Model Studio**, then enhances it using modern open-source Python tools.
+SAS Viya is an enterprise analytics software; this project uses Python to reproduce and extend a workflow I originally built with it.

-The project demonstrates an end-to-end analytical machine learning workflow, from enterprise data preparation and model development to explainability and business recommendations.
+The project demonstrates an end-to-end analytical machine learning workflow, from data preparation and model development to explainability and business recommendations.

-- Enterprise data preparation using SAS Viya
+- Data preparation using SAS Viya
 - Python reproduction of the entire modelling pipeline
 - Multi-model comparison and champion model selection
 - Explainable AI using SHAP and LIME
 - Business-focused recommendations for customer retention
 - Reproducible notebook-based workflow with version control

-Rather than replacing SAS Viya, this repository demonstrates how an analytics workflow originally implemented in an enterprise platform can be reproduced, extended, and documented using an open-source Python ecosystem.
+This repository demonstrates how an analytics workflow originally implemented using SAS Viya can be reproduced, extended, and documented using an open-source Python ecosystem.

 ---

 ## 📊 Project Workflow

-The following diagram summarises the complete analytics workflow, from the original enterprise platform SAS Viya implementation to the enhanced Python-based machine learning pipeline.
+The following diagram summarises the complete analytics workflow, from the original SAS Viya implementation to the enhanced Python-based machine learning pipeline.

 <p align="center">
   <img src="images/churn_workflow.svg" alt="Customer Churn Analytics Workflow" width="100%">